 Referral should be escalated within the same working day and a resolution should be achieved within 5 working days or a timescale that protects the child from harm (whichever is less).

-The Knowsley Safeguarding Partnership Business Manager should be copied into disagreements that have escalated to this level.
-If the comparable line managers cannot achieve resolution and the issue remains unresolved, then an Escalation Notice (see Appendix 2: Escalation Template) will be necessary.
+The Knowsley Safeguarding Partnership Business Manager should be copied into disagreements that have escalated to this level using the Escalation Template (Appendix 2).
+If the comparable line managers cannot achieve resolution and the issue remains unresolved, then the KSCP manager should be notified

 The senior managers dealing with the issue will involve the Assistant Directors/Director in their agency.
 Where a resolution is reached the senior manager in the agency receiving the concerns will confirm the outcome in writing with his / her counterpart in the agency raising concerns within a further 2 working days.

-In the unlikely event that the professional disagreements remain unresolved following discussions between respective senior managers and/or the discussion raises significant policy issues, or the matter unresolved within the timescale, then the matter must be referred directly to the Chair of the Knowsley Safeguarding Children Partnership via the Knowsley Safeguarding Children Partnership.
+In the unlikely event that the professional disagreements remain unresolved following discussions between respective senior managers and/or the discussion raises significant policy issues, or the matter unresolved within the timescale, then the matter must be referred directly to the Chair of the Knowsley Safeguarding Children Partnership via the Knowsley Safeguarding Children Partnership (completion of Appendix 2: Escalation Template).
 In the absence of the Partnership Chair, the matter will be dealt with by the Vice Chair of the Partnership.

 The KSCP Chair may seek further written information and will confer as necessary with senior managers / named / designated professionals in the agencies involved, and others as required, and will make recommendations to the agencies for the resolution of the matter.
 The KSCP Chair will make recommendations within 5 working days of the issue being brought to his/her attention.